-The Social Development department supports the political goals and aspirations of member First Nations.
-This is accomplished through the coordination and development of strategies that address social policy and legislative issues from the Anishinabek Nation position to the federal and provincial governments and non-government organizations.
+The Social Development Department supports the political goals and aspirations of Anishinabek First Nations, through the coordination and development of strategies that address social policy and legislative issues from the Anishinabek Nation position to the federal and provincial governments and non-government organizations.
 Working towards achieving the departmental vision of a sovereign Anishinabek Nation with healthy children, youth and families.

-We provide support and representation to the 39 member First Nations in the following areas:
+We provide support and representation to our member First Nations in the areas of:

 Anishinabek Nation Child Well-Being Law

 The Anishinabek Nation has developed a law that exercises Anishinabek First Nation inherent jurisdiction over child welfare.
 The Law was approved by Anishinabek Nation Grand Council Resolution in June of 2016.
 The Law also creates Koganaawsawin (the central coordinating body of the Anishinabek Nation Child Well-Being System).
 Under this System, the Anishinabek First Nations are the lawmakers and are responsible to ensure the delivery of child and family services for Anishinabek families.

 To date, 21 Anishinabek First Nations have chosen to enact the Law within their communities.

 View the draft Anishinabek Nation Child Well-Being Law HERE.

 Anishinabek Nation Children and Youth Bill of Rights